Telkom University Advances Sustainable Water Extraction and Monitoring Technologies

 Community Service and Sustainable Education

-Through lecturer and student community service programs (Pengabdiankepada Masyarakat), Telkom University extends its research and environmental technologies to local communities.
-Activities include training sessions on water treatment, rainwater harvesting, and the implementation of clean water systems using renewable energy, empowering residents to adopt sustainable water practices in daily life.
+Through lecturer and student community service programs (Pengabdian kepada Masyarakat), Telkom University extends its environmental research and technology applications to local communities.
+Activities include training on water treatment, rainwater harvesting, and renewable-energy-based clean water systems, empowering residents to implement sustainable water practices in daily life.

 Conclusion

-By integrating sustainable water extraction systems, smart IoT monitoring, and community-based environmental education, Telkom University demonstratesa holistic approach to water sustainability.
+By integrating sustainable water extraction systems, pollution prevention mechanisms, IoT-based monitoring, and community-driven education, Telkom University demonstrates a holistic approach to water sustainability.

 source image: Journal Telkom University Website